Cornwall Fire and Rescue Service: Cause of concern revisit letter

 Between March and May 2021, we inspected Cornwall Fire and Rescue Service (FRS).
 During that inspection, we identified one cause of concern:

-1. By 31 August 2021, the service should have plans in place for:
+1. By 31 August 2021, the service should:

 Cornwall FRS submitted an action plan setting out how it would address the area of concern and the recommendations.